 New employees: You must enroll within 30 days of the date the Trust sends you enrollment forms.
 If you are a full-time employee and you do not submit an enrollment form with your Health Plan choice, you will be automatically enrolled in the Yellow Family Plan.
+A part-time employee will have no health coverage if he or she does not enroll timely.

 Coverage begins on the first of the month following 30 calendar days of employment, provided you are actively at work on that day.
 If you are not actively at work on that day, your coverage begins on the first day of the month which coincides with or follows the day you return to active work.